-St Mary’s Cathedral College is a Years 3–12 Catholic boys college in the heart of the City of Sydney.
+Welcome to St Mary’s Cathedral College Sydney, a Years 3–12 Catholic boys college in the heart of the city.
 The college, in some ways, is a microcosm of the development of Catholic Education in Australia.
 It was established in 1824 by one of the early pioneers of education in Australia, Fr John Therry, who set out to provide an education for mostly poor children in an emerging colony.
 Since 1828, secondary education has been conducted on the same site by four different religious orders.
 The Christian Brothers’ education of young men and stewardship of the college began in 1911 and concluded in 2015 after 105 years of outstanding service and educational leadership, the majority of it with no government funding until the 1960s.

 The current staff and myself are the custodians of this legacy.
 There is a strong commitment in the community to maintain and enliven the charism of the Christian Brothers in the spirit of Blessed Edmund Rice.